Crisp lagers pair remarkably well with salty, nutty Pecorino Romano cheese.

 Once you grate the cheese, mix it well with the minced rosemary and create small heaps with the mix onto a parchment paper or Silpat lined baking sheet.
 A half a pound wedge can yield anywhere between 18 and 22 crisps, depending on how big the heaps are.
 If you want thicker, cheesier crisps, make bigger heaps (1 and 1/2 tbsp).
 If you want really thin and crunchy crisps, make smaller heaps, about 1 tbsp each, but also keep in the 400°F oven for less time so you do not burn them.
 If you know your oven to be too hot, try 375°F instead.

 Once you let them cool off a little bit, drizzle the hot honey and have your beer at the ready.
+These make the perfect pairing for Pilsners!

 Recipe for Pecorino Romano Crisps

-- 1 wedge of Pecorino Romano cheese (about ½ lb).
+- 1 wedge of Pecorino Romano cheese about 1/2 lb.

-- 1 heaping tsp of fresh rosemary, minced very fine
+- 1 heaping tsp of fresh rosemary minced very fine

 - 1 tbsp hot honey